 Drissa Coulibaly was a Koulé and belonged to Senufo sub-group of the Fodonon.
 He was born around 1930 in the region south of Korhogo.
-His son is Bakari Coulibaly, who now is the strongest Koulé of the Senufo tribe.
-Bakari learned carving from his father.
+His son is Bakari Coulibaly, who now is the strongest Koulé of the entire Senufo tribe and learned carving from his father.
 Drissa carved from the 1950ies until the 1990ies.
-His repertoire included all kind of masks, statues and utilities, such as spoons or heddle pulleys.
-He died after long illness in Korhogo in an age over 90.
+He died after long illness in an age of over 90 years on the 22nd of October 2022 in Korhogo.

 ORNITO